-The information for guests about waste sorting possibilities is included in the information about the environmental undertakings of the establishment (through TV-monitors or information in public areas and staff areas
+The information for guests about waste sorting possibilities is included in the information about the environmental undertakings of the establishment (through binders, TV-monitors or via other information sources in public areas or conference areas, etc.).

 The establishment must in all material and communication provide accurate, clear, and easily understandable information as part of joining the Green Key programme.